 Editing your photos is an essential step in drone photography.
 Post-processing can enhance your images and correct any imperfections.

-- Use software like Adobe Lightroom or Photoshop to adjust exposure, contrast, and color balance.
+- Basic adjustments — use software like Adobe Lightroom or Photoshop to adjust exposure, contrast and color balance, then crop and straighten to improve composition.

-Embarking on your journey into Drone Photography Long Island can be exciting and rewarding.
+Embarking on your journey into drone photography on Long Island can be exciting and rewarding.
 By understanding your drone, planning your shots, mastering basic flight techniques, and focusing on composition and post-processing, you can capture stunning aerial photos that showcase the beauty of Long Island from above.
-Remember, practice is key, so keep experimenting and refining your skills to become a proficient drone photographer.
+Practice is key — keep experimenting and refining your skills to become a proficient drone photographer.